paganilab/DellaChiara_et_al_2021/README.md

 Below a more detailed link to the script for each figure present in the paper (figure legend descriptions from the paper are reported for a better understanding).

+Main figures are reported first, then the supplementary figures.

+**Figure 1**

 Fig. 1d: PCA on normalised gene counts from RNA-seq data distinguished normal colon mucosa, primary tumor and PDOs.

 Fig. 1e: Venn diagram showing the number of concordant expressed genes between tumors and PDOs.
 Mean log2 normalized gene counts between primary tumors and PDOs were well correlated.